RayMarquina/dbt_project/docs/guide/usage.md

 - schema validations, declared in a `schema.yml` file.
 - custom validations, written as SQL `SELECT` statements.

 `dbt validate` runs both types of validations and reports the results to the log.
-Model validation is discussed in more detail here().
+Model validation is discussed in more detail [here](model-validation/).

 ## Clean